Daham-Mustaf/SHACL-to-Validate-RDF-Jena-apache-Data/README.md

-# SHACL Validator Jena-apache to RDF Data Dockerized
+# SHACL Validator Jena-apache to RDF Data & Dockerizing

 This repository contains a Dockerized version of the SHACL Validator tool that uses Apache Jena.